 If you like to use Powershell commands on the local or remote computer to disable WSUS, follow the below steps.

-- Search for PowerShell or access it from Start menu and right-click on it to run as administrator.
+- Search for PowerShell or access it from the Start menu, then right-click and select run as administrator.

-- Need to stop the Windows update service before executing the actual command.
+- We need to stop the Windows update service before executing the command.
 Type Stop-Service -Name wuauserv to stop Windows update service.

-- Now, let’s start the Windows update service again by typing Start-Service -name wuauserv
+- Let’s start the Windows update service by typing Start-Service -name wuauserv

 You may need to check some other guides related to Windows update issues.

-If you are still facing some issues in downloading and installing Windows updates on the direct Internet, then possibly the Windows update service/content corrupted on your computer.
+If you are still facing some issues downloading and installing Windows updates on the direct Internet, the Windows update service/content may have been corrupted.
 It is nothing to do with WSUS anymore.
-You need to look into other directions to solve the issue.
+You need to look into other directions to solve the problem.